ElDav1d/ElDav1d/README.md

 It's tested with Jest and React Testing Library with a user interaction approach.

-The purpose on it is practicing and showcasing my Accesible UI Development skills and sensibility,by keeping high standards of software quality
+The purpose on it is practicing and showcasing my Accesible UI Development skills and sensibility, by keeping high standards of software quality

 Link to repo: https://github.com/ElDav1d/playing-with-marvel-api